dwh-outsite/dwhdelft.nl/dwhdelft.nl/content/resources/inholland.md

 ---

 ## Stand with goodies
-Come around the goodies stand!
+At InHolland, various members of Outsite will be present at the goodies stand!